MoabDB/moabdb-py/docs/source/tutorial/intraday_plot.rst

    :alt: PyPI Version

 Continuing with the theme of price plotting, this guide will walk you through how to plot intraday stock prices using MoabDB and `matplotlib`.

+We'll plot candlestock charts to illustrate intraday data.

 Prerequisites
 =============

+Prior to running this example, you should have the following:

 - For advanced plotting, ensure you've set up and authenticated with MoabDB as described in the Quick Start guide.
 - The advanced plotting will assume you have a ``config.ini`` file in your working directory with the following structure: